Northeast Road Trip

 Next morning was brought very different weather: light breeze, blue sky with a few clouds, and very pleasing temperature.
 Not only I managed to find the remaining three lighthouses, but also came across a few local photographic gems, and the beautiful Mount Hope Bridge.

-Part Two: Lost in the White Mountains
+Part Two: Lost in The White Mountain

 I spent almost two days in New Hampshire.
 While there, I drove scenic roads, explored beautiful trails and places of the region.
 I lost myself in nature, rarely picking up my journal camera to document the experience.
 My medium format, 4x5, and digital cameras were the primary tools most of the time.
 Nevertheless, in the moments between driving and exploring, or even on the go - without looking in the viewfinder, I captured a few frames making a sketchy diary of those days.